Written By Bill Powell: CSS Tec, Senior Salesforce Solutions Engineer

 If you’re working in the Salesforce ecosystem and haven’t heard of Salesforce Trailhead by now, there is no better time to get involved.
 Welcome to our #Ohana…keep reading, you’re about to learn about the best learning platform in business (seriously).

 “I love being a part of this ecosystem because it truly focused on inclusion, and making everyone better at what they do.
-I get excited when one of my team members tells me they learned about some cool new feature on Trailhead and how it will help our clients.” – Chuck George: CSS Tec Manager.
+I get excited when one of my team members tells me they learned about some cool new feature on Trailhead and how it will help our clients” says Chuck George, Salesforce Managing Director, CSS Tec, a Contemporary Staffing Solutions company.

 In short, Trailhead is a free learning platform where you can follow preset learning “trails” that include individual learning modules and projects that are geared toward Salesforce admins, developers, or individual business users with difficulty ranging from basic to advanced and earn some cool badges.
 The best part is, Trailhead also contains modules that are not Salesforce platform related that focus on business strategy, equality, ethics, and public speaking.
 Check out one of the new modules Equality Ally Strategies, it’s fantastic!